gvwilson/thirdbit/src/fiction/makers-return/index.md

 grass,
-something sweet that she guessed came from the flowers growing among the weeds in the garden plots between them and the farmhouse—even the occasional whiff of sweat and laundry soap from Sindy was ten times more real than anything virtual.
+something sweet that she guessed came from the flowers growing among the weeds in the garden plots between them and the farmhouse—even the whiff of sweat and laundry soap from Sindy was ten times more real than anything virtual.

-Sindy didn't seem to notice.
+Sindy didn't seem to notice how wonderful it all was.
 She also didn't jump and squeak when something leaped out of the grass and flew away.
 "It's just a grasshopper," she said.
 "Here, watch."
 She picked up a stick and swatted a waist-high clump of weeds nearby.
-Half a dozen more grasshoppers fled, whining angrily.
+Half a dozen more grasshoppers fled, buzzing angrily.

 Something metallic the size of Violet's boot scuttled out of the bush and made a beeline for the farmhouse.
+Violet leaped back in fright.
 "What was that?"
-Violet exclaimed.

 Sindy shrugged.
 "Some kind of bot.